hefan/spree_sofort/README.md

 Turn on the test mode in your Sofort merchant backend to do testing.

 Sofort does only support Euro currency.

-Sofort aka Payment Network does only support Euro currency.

-Sofort aka Payment Network does only support Euro currency.

 License